EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Multi-domain-environments.md

 > You need to add this conditional forwarder to ensure name resolution for the new tree from the existing root domain.
 Without this name resolution, creation of the trust between the root domain and the new tree fails.

-### Task 2: Install Active Directory Domain Services on PM-SRV1
+### Task 2: Install Active Directory Domain Services

 #### Desktop experience